Skip to main content

 Personal Statement Tips

 A good JMC personal statement should make the link between mathematics and computing explicit.
-We recommend choosing 2 or 3 examples where an abstract idea led to a computational method, or where code helped you test a mathematical claim.
+A strong approach is to choose 2 or 3 examples where an abstract idea led to a computational method, or where code helped you test a mathematical claim.

 Do not write a generic computer science statement with a mathematics sentence added at the end.
 It is better to discuss one algorithm, proof, simulation or modelling project in detail than to list ten topics without reflection.